bitfocus/companion-module-studiocoast-vmix/README.md

 This module now supports Companions HTTP API, providing endpoints that can be used by 3rd party applications, and as a Data Source in vMix itself.
 Information on the API endpoints is available in [docs/HTTP_API.md](./docs/HTTP_API.md)

 # Recent Patches
+**V2.1.3**
+- Added HTTP POST endpoint to send actions to a vMix instance
+- Minor fixes for v26 support

 **V2.1.2**
 - Added v26 support for 15 Mixes
 - Fixed selected mix on setMultiviewOverlay